Mephisto405/NeRF-Reproduce/README.md

 python run_nerf.py --config configs/lego_complete_HR.txt
 ```

-If a memory-related error appears after processing the 200 images, remove the comments on lines 663-664 of run_nerf.py and run the same command again.
+If a memory-related error appears after processing the 200 images, remove the comments on lines 663-664 of run_nerf.py and rerun the same command.
 Or you can reduce the chunk size in the configs/lego-or-fern_complete_HR.txt.
 See the comments in the files.

-Also, we note that the errors can be slightly different with the numbers we present in the report, due to the stochatic nature of volumetric rendering (we refer the Equation 1 in the report).
+Also, we note that the errors can be slightly different from the numbers we present in the report due to the stochastic nature of volumetric rendering (we refer the Equation 1 in the report).

-The following command produce 3 novel-view images in the Fern scene and metrics as above:
+The following command produces three novel-view images in the Fern scene and metrics as above:

 ```
 python run_nerf.py --config configs/fern_complete_HR.txt